Four U.S. congressmen urge North Korea to free missionary Bae

 A U.S. official, speaking on condition of anonymity, said last month that an offer had been made to send U.S. North Korean rights envoy Robert King to Pyongyang to secure Bae's release.
 King has not been sent to North Korea on that mission, and how North Korea responded to the offer is not clear.

-Rangel, who was wounded in the Korean War and was awarded the Purple Heart and Bronze Star for his service, had mentioned Bae's case in a letter last year to North Korea that pleaded for the release of Newman, who was still detained at the time.
+Rangel had previously asked North Korea to free Bae in a letter sent last year that also pleaded for the release of Newman, who was still being detained at the time.

-The letter from the four congressmen was dated Tuesday and came as North and South Korea agreed to allow some families separated by the 1950-53 Korean War to hold brief reunions.
+The letter from the four congressmen was dated Tuesday and came as North and South Korea agreed to allow some families separated by the 1950-53 Korean War to hold brief reunions, despite a campaign by Pyongyang demanding that Seoul cancel planned war games with the United States.

+In their letter, the congressmen urged Kim Jong-un to extend the reunion effort to Korean-Americans.

+"Nothing is more tragic than the separation of families and loved ones," the letter stated.
+"We encourage you to also create a pathway to allow some 100,000 Korean-Americans to meet with their divided families in the (Democratic People's Republic of Korea) before too many pass away."

-The meetings between families from the two countries are planned for February 20 to February 25 in Mount Kumgang, just north of the border, South Korea's Unification Ministry said.
+At a meeting, officials from North and South Korea agreed that reunions between families from the two countries would take place on February 20 to February 25 in Mount Kumgang, just north of their border, South Korea's Unification Ministry said.

-In their letter, the congressmen urged Kim Jong-un to extend the reunion effort to the roughly 100,000 Korean-Americans with family in North Korea.